-The ecological concept is reflected through four main points:
+The ecological concept is explained in four points:

 - We all have responsibilities towards natural resources and that is why Jera Wood collaborates with local sawmills that deliver wood with a FSC-label guaranteeing that it is sourced from responsibly managed forests.
 We choose to work with locals to support fellow woodworkers and to avoid pollution caused by wood transport.

 2. Jera Wood creates durable and life lasting pieces that can be passed on by generations.
 For this reason, we avoid using screws and rather go for authentic wooden joints.
 A precise wooden connection is much stronger and can last a lifetime, prolonging the lifespan of the whole piece.
 Wooden connections are less used these days because they are costly and time consuming but they proved to be worth the effort.
 Anybody will easily see the quality difference when comparing a table made 100 years ago to a table from a big wholesale shop.
 We want our pieces to last, so we go for the extra effort.